John Silvanus Davis: Emigration to the United States in 1854

-Davis and his family started preparations for their emigration to the Great Salt Lake Valley in Utah as early as November 1853.
-He closed his accounts and transferred management of the Welsh mission and printing presses to Captain Dan Jones.
-Davis received first word that the emigrants were to sail for the United States on February 1.
-With only two weeks' notice, the Latter-day Saints hastily gathered in from the countryside with what they could.
-John and Elizabeth visited their parents one last time before joining the others at Liverpool.
+Davis and his family started preparations for their emigration to the Great Salt Lake Valley in Utah, United States, as early as November 1853.
+Davis closed his accounts, and transferred management of the Welsh mission and printing presses to Dan Jones.
+Davis learned the emigrants were to sail for the US on February 1.
+With only two weeks' notice, the LDS adherents hastily gathered in from the countryside with what they could.
+John and Elizabeth visited their parents for the last time before joining the others at Liverpool.

 The Davises boarded the ship Golconda in the late evening of January 31, 1854.
 Four days later, the ship set sail with 477 people.
-The weather was rough for much of their journey across the Atlantic Ocean.
-However, it warmed when they reached Bermuda.
-The passengers entertained themselves with mock trials, dancing, band music, weddings, and daily religious meetings.
-The Golconda reached the Port of New Orleans in the United States six weeks later.
-The company made their way by steamboat and wagon to St. Louis, Missouri.
-They remained there for three weeks gathering provisions before heading west across the Great Plains.
-The Davises traveled in an unknown company along the Mormon Trail.
+The weather was rough for much of their journey across the Atlantic Ocean but it warmed when they reached Bermuda.
+Passengers entertained themselves with mock trials, dancing, band music, weddings, and daily religious meetings.
+Golconda reached the Port of New Orleans six weeks later.
+The company travelled by steamboat and wagon to St. Louis, Missouri, where they remained for three weeks gathering provisions before heading west across the Great Plains.
+The Davises travelled in an unknown company along the Mormon Trail.

-After leaving St. Louis, they passed by several Native Americans who were receiving gifts from the United States government.
+After leaving St. Louis, they passed several Native Americans who were receiving gifts from the United States government.
 The Native Americans were also trading with pioneers, emigrants, gold diggers, and other people heading West.
-Crossing the Great Plains in the 1850s was a dangerous undertaking.
-It often resulted in hunger, privation, and death.
-Both Davis and his wife Elizabeth fell ill to cholera along the way.
+Crossing the Great Plains in the 1850s was a dangerous undertaking; it often resulted in hunger, privation, and death.
+Both Davis and his wife Elizabeth fell ill with cholera along the way.
 The emigration company arrived in the Great Salt Lake Valley in July 1854.
-The journey took seven months and three weeks.
+The journey from England had taken seven months and three weeks.